A well-maintained cannabis field growing alongside sunflowers,

 Common Challenges and Their Solutions

 While raising plants outdoors can provide immense joy, it’s important to anticipate common challenges that you may face.
-Being prepared for these will enhance your gardening experience.
+Many growers also start wondering, How big should my plants be after 2 months outdoor, especially when comparing their progress to others.
+Being prepared for potential issues and understanding growth expectations will enhance your gardening experience and help you make informed decisions throughout the season.

 Pest Management